shawdm/cricket-stats/README.md

 * ~Who has the most career runs against Australia?~
 * ~Who has the most balls faced against Australia?~
-* Who has the most career matches against Australia?
+* ~Who has the most career matches against Australia?~
-* Who has the most innings against Australia?
+* ~Who has the most innings against Australia?~
-* Who has played the most matches against Australia?
+* ~Who has played the most matches against Australia?~
-* Who has played the most innings against Australia?
+* ~Who has played the most innings against Australia?~

-* What Aussie has the highest batting average in an ODI?
-* What Aussie has the highest batting average in an ODI first innings?